Stevie Nicks, 72, Laces Up Her Skates To ‘Dreams’ In Response To Viral TikTok Video

 Stevie Nicks has issued a response to the viral TikTok video that featured her band’s 1977 hit single, “Dreams.”

-The 72-year-old Fleetwood Max frontwoman joined the video-sharing platform to give a nod to the now-famous feelgood clip of Nathan Apodaca drinking Ocean Spray cranberry juice while riding on a skateboard to the classic radio hit she penned four decades ago.
+The 72-year-old Fleetwood Mac frontwoman joined the video-sharing platform to give a nod to the now-famous feelgood clip of Nathan Apodaca drinking Ocean Spray cranberry juice while riding on a skateboard to the classic hit she penned four decades ago.

 In the clip, which Nicks posted to both TikTok and Instagram, the music legend was seen sitting on a piano bench and lacing up a pair of white roller skates as a bottle of Ocean Spray lay by her feet.
 A nearby old school turntable was spinning a vinyl copy of the Fleetwood Mac album Rumours as Nicks joined in to sing a few lines from “Dreams” while looking straight at the camera.